 Want to learn how to block HTTPS sites without SSL inspection?
 In this article, you will learn about how CurrentWare’s web filtering software BrowseControl blocks HTTPS sites without breaking encryption.

 BrowseControl is an agent-based web content filtering software that can block websites without SSL inspection.
-Simply install the client on the endpoints you want to manage, select the users or computers you want to restrict, and add the desired URLs or content categories to the block list.
+Simply install the client on the endpoints you want to manage, pick one of the filtering modes that does not require SSL inspection, select the users or computers you want to restrict, and add the desired URLs or content categories to the block list.

 The web restriction technologies used by BrowseControl are…